 When Blade Runner cam out in the cinema, Ben Wheatley was about ten years old and too young to see the movie in the cinema but he was very aware of it.
-And so the first time he came into contact with it was in its Marvel comic form.
+The first time he came into contact with it was in its Marvel comic form.
 It was a brilliant adaptation, and so for him it was the only real concept he had of it for a long time.
-The he read the Philip K Dick book and would get into the film quite late on.
+Then he read the Philip K Dick book and would get into the film quite late on.

 b) Watching Blade Runner

 Ben watched Blade Runner many times, saw it in the cinema many times, bought it many times on different formats, he didn't think it was a film suited to VHS video tape because there was so much stuff in it, but watching it on blu-ray justified buying a big TV and a Blu-ray player.
 He also bought books about the making of the film and watched all the documentaries that he could get his hands on.

 Why he liked it was that it was a film that transported him to somewhere else.
 It wasn't even about the story which was reasonably straight forwards for him, it was the texture of it, every frame , every grain of the film, and even every pixel on the Blu-ray holds information.
 It's so densely packed, he could watch it again and again and see different things in it all the time.
 Although there were several versions to be found on blu-ray, of the two main versions, the modern version where they cleaned it up and took away the voice over was the one that was better for him, and he had never really experienced the voiceover version on anything other than VHS

 An example of something that caught his mind was the initial scene where Deckard takes a ride in a spinner, Ben appreciated how that apart from it all looking beautiful in the way that the lighting works, the great thing about this short is that Harrison Ford looks so bored about being in the future, which subsequently made it feel much more real than it otherwise would.
 As if he was seeing something that for us is incredible, but for him it;s an everyday experience